thanhvk/learn_rust/note.md

 stack vs heap?

+Rust code uses snake case as the conventional style for function and variable names, in which all letters are lowercase and underscores separate words.

 An array isn’t as flexible as the vector type, though.
 A vector is a similar collection type provided by the standard library that is allowed to grow or shrink in size.
 If you’re unsure whether to use an array or a vector, chances are you should use a vector.

 Compound types can group multiple values into one type.
 Rust has two primitive compound types: tuples and arrays.